matthewdowney/excel-clj/README.md

 # excel-clj

+> NOTE: This is not the most recent version of `excel-clj`.
+I will continue to solve issues and fix bugs for version 1.x,  but new projects are encouraged to use the most up to date version of the software, available on the main branch.

 Declarative generation of Excel documents & PDFs with Clojure from higher level abstractions (tree, table) or via a manual grid specification, with boilerplate-free common sense styling.